navuyi/NerdCoder-TUFIQoE-2021/README.md

 Chrome extension (and more) for recording YouTube activity and gathering "nerd statistics" and video assessments

+# General
+More detailed technical documentation is written in Overleaf.<br>
+Contact `figlusrafal@gmail.com` or `rfiglus@agh.edu.pl` to get more information.

 ## Content
 This repository contains the Chrome extension and tools that are necessary or optional for it to work properly.